Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wMYigdObVSU.md

 ### Transcript

-> all right so there's gonna be one question and that question is gonna be snoot where al pizza uh are we leaving it here i've been outed uh
+> all right so there's gonna be one question and that question is gonna be snoot where al pizza, are we leaving it here i've been outed